Sosuke-Aizen-212/Vityarthi-project/README.md

   - Displays Total Income, Total Expense, and Net Balance.
   - Provides a Categorical Breakdown of expenses, including the percentage each category contributes to the total spending, offering a basic form of financial analysis.

-- **View All Transactions**: Lists all recorded transactions with clear, color-coded formatting for easy readability.
+- **View All Transactions**: Lists all recorded transactions with clear, colour-coded formatting for easy readability.

 - **Save & Exit**: Automatically saves all transaction data to a local `summary_report.csv` file before exiting, ensuring data persistence.